cimnode/SplunkS3FreezeThawSystem/README.md

 Description and design for Splunk freeze routine.
 Smartstore of classic indexers, utilizing S3 and glacier for long term storage.

 This project makes several assumptions about the Splunk environment.
-1. Retention period is beyond the requirements for immediately searchable data time range.
+1. Retention period is beyond the requirements for immediately searchable time range.
 2. Finite resources, as in their is motive to reduce S3 costs.

 Background